giantswarm/docs/src/content/overview/connectivity/_index.md

 ## Cloud-native technologies

-Our platform leverages various projects under the cloud-native initiative that help us offer aforementioned capabilities:
+Our platform leverages various projects under the cloud-native initiative that help us offer the aforementioned capabilities:

 - **Kubernetes**: the backbone of our platform, Kubernetes give a good foundation for container communication and networking discovery.
-- **Cilium**: a container network interface providing secure communication between your pods and scales reliably with your cluster.
+- **Cilium**: a container network interface providing reliable and secure communication between your pods and scales with your cluster.
-- **Kong**: an open-source API gateway that helps in managing your API traffic efficiently, ensuring reliable routing of external traffic to your services.
+- **Kong**: an open-source API gateway that helps you manage your API traffic efficiently and ensures reliable external traffic routing to your services.
-- **Nginx**: ingres controller that helps in managing your ingress traffic efficiently, ensuring reliable routing of external traffic to your services.
+- **Nginx**: an ingress controller that helps to manage and route external traffic to your services with robustness and stability.
 - **CoreDNS**: flexible DNS server improves service discovery within your clusters, aiding in efficient internal DNS management.
-- **Node Local DNS**: extension to CoreDNS that provides a scalable DNS solution where ever the size of the cluster is.
-Improve speed and reliability of DNS resolution for your workloads and the same time reduce the load on the CoreDNS.
+- **Node Local DNS**: an extension to CoreDNS that provides a scalable DNS solution regardless of the cluster's size.
+It improves the speed and reliability of DNS resolution for your workloads while reducing the load on CoreDNS.
-- **External DNS**: extends Kubernetes resources adding the option to manage DNS records for external services.
+- **External DNS**: extends Kubernetes resources, adding the option to manage DNS records for external services.

 Learn how to expose your workloads on Giant Swarm by visiting our [getting started page]({{< relref "getting-started/expose-your-app/" >}}).